Solar heating panels are the grandfather of solar technology

 Health and safety should be a priority when self-installing solar heating panels.

 1. Scaffolding will be necessary up to the level of the guttering.
 This equipment will give you a safe working platform.
 Use additional roof ladders to prevent damage to the roof covering.
-Making measurements from the inside of the roof space/loft may be helpful.
+Make measurements from the inside of the loft space.
+Locate the pump station with the shortest route.

 2. The roof anchors get fixed into the underneath roof batons.
 You can remove a tile or slate to gain access.
-Measuring diagonally from corner to corner will help square up the anchors, ready for the aluminum mainframe to be fixed.
+Measuring diagonally from corner to corner will help square up the anchors ready for the aluminum mainframe.

 The best part of this installation is attaching the solar panels to the roof.
 Some styles of evacuated tube collectors allow you to piece together the array.